Which Nut Has The Best Nutrients?

 Yes.
 Brazil Nuts come from Brazil.
 And Peru and Bolivia.
 The trees they grow on are upwards to 150 feet tall on the high ground of rainforests.
 With a staggering life expectancy of over 500 years it’s rumored they can live to 1000.
 The trees have legal protection too.
 It’s over a year for a Brazil nut to mature.
 Approximately 14 months in total.
 There are 20 to 30 seeds inside a husk the size of a softball.

 Not crazy about Brazil nuts?
 Eat one anyway.
 That’s all it takes — one a day — to completely meet your body’s need for the antioxidant mineral selenium.
 While selenium is the lowest mineral you find in any nut, in Brazil nuts there is more selenium than you’ll get in other nuts.
-In fact you’ll get 160 percent of your daily requirement of selenium in just one nut.
+You’ll get 160 percent of your daily requirement of selenium in just one nut.
 You’ll also be munching down some complete (18%) & protein.

 Brazil nuts have all the essential amino acids in one neat package — and zinc (think immunity boosting, and more stress relief) while minimizing its one drawback: saturated fat (5 grams in 6 to 8 of these big nuts).
 FAT: 69%.

 Brazil nuts are one of the highest in antioxidants combined with the selenium making them even more potent.
-For this reason this nut is considered the cancer fighting nut (mammary, prostate, and lung).
+For this reason, this nut is considered the cancer-fighting nut (mammary, prostate, and lung).